dumb-programmer/Frontend-Code-Challenge/README.md

 A randostore where users can put up items for sale, and other users can buy them.
 The application is composed of a Node.js REST API which uses an in-memory array to store the items.

 ## Challenge
-Build a frontend which uses the REST API with the following pages:
+Build a frontend which uses the provided REST API.
+It should have the following pages:
 - Items
 - Add item
 - Checkout